terickson/tv-api/README.md

 ## Run Locally
 1) Install Python 2 and Pip on the box and place them in the path
+2) sudo apt install python-serial
-2) run `pip install -r requirements.txt`
+3) run `pip install -r requirements.txt`
-3) copy the config.ini.sample to config.ini and then modify the contents of the file to the desired configuration.
+4) copy the config.ini.sample to config.ini and then modify the contents of the file to the desired configuration.
-4) run `python serve.py`
+5) run `python serve.py`